rohitvarkey/ThreeJS.jl/README.md

 Geometries hold all details necessary to describe a 3D model.
 These can be thought of as the shapes we want to display.

-WebGL.jl provides support to render the following geometry primitives:
+ThreeJS.jl provides support to render the following geometry primitives:

 - Boxes - `box(width, height, depth)`
 - Spheres - `sphere(radius)`